 Two passport-sized photographs are required with each new application.

-Previous guests in recent months have included former players Terry Cochrane, Ian Gibson, David Mills and Alan Peacock, current stars Dimi Konstantopoulos, George Friend, Frazer Richardson, Emmanuel Ledesma, Andy Halliday, Jason Steele and Jonathan Woodgate, coaches Mark Proctor and Paul Jenkins and head of sports science Peter Hood.
+Previous guests in recent months have included former players Bernie Slaven, Terry Cochrane, Ian Gibson, David Mills and Alan Peacock, current stars Dimi Konstantopoulos, George Friend, Frazer Richardson, Emmanuel Ledesma, Andy Halliday, Jason Steele and Jonathan Woodgate, coach Paul Jenkins and head of sports science Peter Hood.

 MOSC's Facebook page is here.

 MIDDLESBROUGH Official Supporters Club's committee generously give their own time to work for the good of members.

 Our photo shows the committee together at the meeting and includes Marilyn Wilson (social secretary), Sandra Jackson (membership secretary), Michael Derbyshire (vice-chair), Carol Kidner (treasurer), Graham Mawson (vice-chair), Sue Garbutt (vice-secretary), Sue Gardener (former chair) Val Bandeira (publicity secretary).

 Membership fees are just £6 per adult and £2 per child 16 years or under and memberships run from August to August each year.